LitterGuard LT-C (Canada)This page contains information on LitterGuard LT-C for veterinary use.

 DISEASE DESCRIPTION: Enterotoxigenic strains of E. coli are among the most important etiologic agents of porcine neonatal diarrhea.
 Studies have shown that enterotoxigenic E. coli isolated from diarrheic pigs have 2 characteristics in common: (1) they have pili, surface antigenic structures which attach the bacteria to cells of the intestinal epithelium; and (2) they express enterotoxins, causing the intestinal cells to secrete body fluids and electrolytes into the gut lumen.
 The results are diarrhea, dehydration, and in severe cases, death.
 The 4 major pili types associated with neonatal enteric colibacillosis in swine are K99, K88, 987P,1 and F41.2

 Cl. perfringens type C produces a highly fatal enteritis, usually in pigs less than 1 week old.
-It is characterized clinically by dehydration, weakness, and diarrhea, which is haemorrhagic in peracute and acute cases.
+It is characterized clinically by dehydration, weakness, and diarrhea, which is hemorrhagic in peracute and acute cases.
 Although morbidity rates vary greatly between herds and even between litters in the same herd, mortality is consistently high in pigs clinically affected.
 Death may be caused by one or more of the consequences of enterotoxemia.
-In some cases, secondary bacteremia occurs, usually involving E. coli or other Cl. perfringens types.3
+In some cases secondary bacteremia occurs, usually involving E. coli or other Cl. perfringens types.3

-LitterGuard LT-C protects pigs by means of maternally derived antibodies present in the colostrum and milk of vaccinated dams.
-Newborn pigs' adequate and timely consumption of the colostrum and milk is therefore essential for protection.
+LitterGuard LT-C protects pigs by means of maternally derived antibodies present in colostrum and milk of vaccinated dams.
+Newborn pigs’ adequate and timely consumption of the colostrum and milk is therefore essential for protection.

 Directions For Use

 1. General Directions: Shake well.
 Aseptically administer 2 mL intramuscularly or subcutaneously.